IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 Resource Servers and Authorization Servers that support this transaction shall fulfill the security requirements defined in [RFC7662], especially:

-- All HTTP transaction shall be secured by using TLS or equivalent transport security.
+- All HTTP transactions shall be secured by using TLS or equivalent transport security.

 - Resource Servers shall verify the identity of the Authorization Server, either by validating the TLS certificate chain or by other reliable methods.